Adv-R-Programming/Adv-R-Reader/content/syllabus/_index.en.md

 ### Accommodation

 Smith College is committed to providing support services and reasonable accommodations to all students with disabilities.
-To request an accommodation, please register with the [Office of Disability Services Office (ODS)] at the beginning of the semester.
+To request an accommodation, please register with the [Office of Disability Services (ODS)] at the beginning of the semester.

 ## Grading